ayaz-amin/ayaz-amin.github.io/_posts/2022-07-22-Discrete-RAE.md

 # Regularized Autoencoder: Simple but Genius

-On the surface, variational autoencoders are utilize an autoencoder setup in the context of variational inference.
+On the surface, variational autoencoders utilize an autoencoder setup in the context of variational inference.

 From a probabilistic perspective, we have a generative model p(x, z) that produces data, and an inference model q(z|x) that infers latent variables by approximating the true posterior distribution p(z|x).